-We can pass value and its label as parameter to this function while debugging a session.
+We can pass the value and its label as parameters to this function while debugging a session.

 19. fn:base-uri(): For the passed node, base-uri is picked up.

-21. fn:nilled(node): returns boolean value indicating if node is nil or not.
+21. fn:nilled(node): Returns boolean value indicating if the node is nil or not.

-22. fn:round-half-to-even(number): Rounds up the number to reach nearest even number.
+22. fn:round-half-to-even(number): Rounds up the number to reach the nearest even number.

-23. fn:return(), This function is used to return output of any function.
-We can pass parameter via it.
+23. fn:return(), This function is used to return the output of any function.
+We can pass parameters via it.

-25. fn: concat($input as xs:anyatomictype?) as xs:string: This function takes two or more strings and concatenate them to output single concatenated string.
-This function works to take input as string and returns an output in string format only.
+25. fn: concat($input as xs:anyatomictype?) as xs:string: This function takes two or more strings and concatenates them to output a single concatenated string.
+This function works to take input as a string and returns output in string format only.

 concat($input_string as xs:anyatomictype?) as xs:string

 This is a guide to XQuery Functions.
-Here we discuss the Introduction to XQuery Functions and the practical examples and different subquery expressions.
+Here we discuss the introduction and XQuery built-in functions for better understanding.
 You can also go through our suggested articles to learn more –